CyberFlameGO/svnpython/Doc/library/logging.rst

    communicate with a remote machine whose address is given by *host* and *port*.

-   .. method:: emit()
+.. method:: DatagramHandler.emit()

    Pickles the record's attribute dictionary and writes it to the socket in binary format.
 If there is an error with the socket, silently drops the packet.
 To unpickle the record at the receiving end into a :class:`LogRecord`, use the :func:`makeLogRecord` function.

-   .. method:: makeSocket()
+.. method:: DatagramHandler.makeSocket()

    The factory method of :class:`SocketHandler` is here overridden to create a UDP socket (:const:`socket.SOCK_DGRAM`).

-   .. method:: send(s)
+.. method:: DatagramHandler.send(s)

    Send a pickled string to a socket.

-.. _syslog-handler:

 SysLogHandler
 ^^^^^^^^^^^^^